brunoadbuffa/ChallengeEIO-videotracking/README.md

 # ChallengeEIO-VideoTracking
 Repository for video tracking in Python.

 In this repository, you can find the files to run a program to track different objects in a video.

+## Use
-To do this, the following steps must be carried out:
+To execute the program, the following steps must be carried out:

-## Docker Build
+### Docker Build
 ```sh
 $ docker-compose build
 ```

-## Run the Program & Save the Output
+### Run the Program & Save the Output
 ```sh
 $ docker-compose up
 ```